felipemaiapolo/infoselect/README.md

     - **X**: numpy array of features;
     - **y**: numpy array of labels;
     - **verbose**: print or not to print!?
-    - **eps**: small value so we can avoid taking log of zero in some cases .
+    - **eps**: small value so we can avoid taking log of zero in some cases.

 3. `get_info(self)`:
     - This function creates and outputs a Pandas DataFrame with the history of feature selection/elimination.
 The `mi_mean` column gives the estimated Mutual Information while `mi_error` gives the standard error of that estimate.
 On the other hand, the `delta` column gives us the percentual information loss/gain in that round, relatively to the latter;